Best 5 Full Body Workouts for Seniors in 2026

 - Rest: 45 seconds between sets

-- Form Cue: Keep your body straight and lower your chest towards the wall.
+- Form Cue: Keep your body straight from head to heels as you push against the wall.

-- Modification: Stand closer to the wall for an easier version.
+- Modification: Stand closer to the wall to make it easier.

 - Rest: 45 seconds between sets